xbeat/Machine-Learning/README.md

 Introduction to Calculus I
 This slide will provide an overview of Calculus I and its applications in Python.

+## Importance of Feature Scaling in Machine Learning

+Introduction to Feature Scaling

+Feature scaling is a crucial preprocessing step in machine learning that transforms the attributes of a dataset to a common scale.
+This process ensures that all features contribute equally to the model's learning process, preventing features with larger magnitudes from dominating those with smaller ranges.
+By standardizing the input features, we can significantly improve the performance and convergence of many machine learning algorithms.

 ## Sequence Data in Machine Learning with Python

 Introduction to Sequence Data in Machine Learning